hamota268/just_a_game/README.md

 # Installation
 make sure you have python3 for this game.
 Installation is kind of different than usual so,
-First you need to have pip to install requirements for the game easly just run get_pip.
-Then you need to install the used modules in the game so run the module_installer, after get_pip if you don't have pip installed
+First you need to have pip to install requirements for the game easly just run get_pip, Then you need to install the used modules in the game so run the module_installer, after get_pip if you don't have pip installed,
 And then you are ready to go.
 @enjoy_boy
 @peace_out